 The woman’s face was framed by the blackness of the sky.
 Her features were indistinct.
-Everything except her eyes had been smudged with the dark.
-Raindrops were flowing down from the back of her head, across her cheeks, down to where they dripped ice-cold into Kanna’s eyes.
+Everything except her eyes had been smudged with the dark, and raindrops were flowing down from the back of her head, across her cheeks, down to where they dripped ice-cold into Kanna’s own eyes.

 Kanna blinked.
 The rain was mixing harshly with the warm water at the corners of her eyelids, the water that she had been trying hard to keep from coming out.
 She set her jaw.
 She did not move her gaze away, even as the woman—whose name was Goda, Kanna now remembered—hovered over her with an indifferent stare.

 They had made their way up a small crag after the torrent had started to fall, but Kanna had given up halfway to the top.
 She had turned herself limp, and so far the woman seemed uninterested in dragging her.